Double Doink: Aftermath

 The following day, the NFL officially declared the kick attempt a block.
 After a frame-by-frame replay, Eagles defensive lineman Treyvon Hester's finger was visibly knocked back as the ball brushed his finger.

 Five days after the miss, Parkey discussed it with the anchors on NBC's Today show.
 The appearance had not been cleared by the Bears front office, and Parkey was criticized by local sportswriters, fans and head coach Matt Nagy, who said in a press conference the following Monday: "We always talk about a 'we' and not a 'me' thing, and we always talk as a team, we win as a team, we lose as a team.
 I didn't necessarily think [the Today appearance] was too much of a 'we' thing."

 On February 22, 2019, it was reported that Parkey would be released despite a $3.5 million guaranteed contract for 2019.
 He was officially released on March 13.
 His departure sparked a dramatized "kicker competition" for the Bears, who ultimately selected Eddy Piñeiro.
 Parkey moved on to play for the Tennessee Titans, the Cleveland Browns, and the New Orleans Saints.
-He is currently a free agent.

 The Eagles lost their next game against the New Orleans Saints, 20–14, after being shut out in the final three quarters.

 Members of the 2018–19 St. Louis Blues NHL team watched the game at the Jacks NYB bar in South Philadelphia, where they heard the Laura Branigan song "Gloria" and adopted it as their unofficial victory theme.
 The Blues went on a winning streak, which led them to making the 2019 Stanley Cup Finals and winning their first Stanley Cup in franchise history.

 Bill Swerski's Super Fans spoofed the play in a sketch created for the opening game of the 2019 season between the Bears and the Green Bay Packers.
-In the scene, a teddy bear purported to be sold in Green Bay said "Double Doink" when squeezed.
+In the scene, a teddy bear purported to be sold in Green Bay said "double doink" when squeezed.
 A follow-up scene revealed that the teddy bears were created by former Packers quarterback Brett Favre, who joyfully points out that it also comes with its own goalpost showing the ball hitting the upright.

 A second "double doink" at Soldier Field occurred during Sunday Night Football on December 22, 2019, kicked by Kansas City Chiefs kicker Harrison Butker, in the same north end zone, on an extra point attempt.
 This time, the ball hit both uprights and not the crossbar.

 A third "double doink" occurred during a 2022 NFL International Series game between the New Orleans Saints and the Minnesota Vikings, kicked by Saints kicker Wil Lutz in an attempt to tie the game.
 After successfully kicking a career record 60-yard field goal that game, Lutz attempted a 61-yard field goal.
 Lutz's attempt, like Parkey's, bounced off the left upright and the crossbar.
 The Saints lost the game 28–25 in part because of that missed field goal.